React vs React Native – Key Difference, Advantages, and Disadvantages

 - Overhead Costs & Time: Often, it becomes a necessity to download another react-enabled library, which increases cost and time overheads.
 For instance, if the developer is using the Carbon framework for UI experience, then it becomes crucial to download Carbon components with react.

-- Learning curve: For a new developer, learning Reactjs may take much more time, compared to React Native.
-It means that the learning curve for Reactjs is more, and this can be an issue for new developers who are attempting to build an app using Reactjs.
+- Learning curve: For a new developer, learning React may take much more time, compared to React Native.
+It means that the learning curve for React is more, and this can be an issue for new developers who are attempting to build an app using React.

-- External library support: Although Reactjs supports lots of external, third-party libraries, there are very few native libraries for Reactjs.
+- External library support: Although React supports lots of external, third-party libraries, there are very few native libraries for React.
 Now, external libraries can help the developer to utilize both HTML and CSS functionalities and build it into JSX, which has its complexities and steep learning curve.

-- Long data hierarchy: Data navigation within Reactjs is complicated and complex.
-For example, Reactjs doesn’t support parallel data handling, unlike other JS Scripting tools.
-To navigate from one Div to another Div in Reactjs, the user will need to first navigate to the parent node, then to the topmost parent node, and then navigate to the second hierarchy of the tree node.
+- Long data hierarchy: Data navigation within React is complicated and complex.
+For example, React doesn’t support parallel data handling, unlike other JS Scripting tools.
+To navigate from one Div to another Div in React, the user will need to first navigate to the parent node, then to the topmost parent node, and then navigate to the second hierarchy of the tree node.

 Limitations Of Using React Native